sigrunixia/obsidian-vault-changelog/README.md

 ## Notes

 This is experimental and may have instability.
-It is possible that there are bugs which may delete data in the current note.
+Possibly there are bugs which may delete data in the current note.
 Please make backups!

 ## Common issues and solutions